BudacaB/spring-cloud/Notes.md

 - Spring Cloud for AWS - Exposes core AWS service to Spring Developer
 - Spring Cloud Spinnaker - Multi-cloud deployment
 - Spring Cloud Contract - Stubs for service contracts

+### Spring Boot

+- offers opinionated runtime for Spring
+    - convention, not configuration (annotations, not xml config files)
+- 'opinions' can be overridden
+- handles boilerplate setup
+- simple dependency management
+- embeds app server in executable JAR
+- built in endpoints for health metrics

+### Spring Cloud Config

+- HTTP access to git or file based configurations
+- you end up with a configuration server that uses a git or file based backend and it servers out configuration values to your Java Spring app or anything that can consume it over HTTP

+#### Creating a Config Server

+- choose a config source
+  - local files
+      - points to classpath or file system
+      - multiple search locations possible
+      - no audit trail
+      - supports labelling
+      - support for placeholders in URI
+      - relies on 'native' profile - spring profile that indicates looking at local files
+      - dev / test only, unless set up in reliable, shared fashion
+  - git-based repository
+      - points to git repo
+      - multiple search locations possible
+      - full change history
+      - support labelling
+      - support for placeholders in URI
+      - multiple profiles possible
+      - local git for dev / test highly available file system or service for production
+- add config files
+  - native support for YML, properties file
+  - can serve out any text file
+  - file name contains app, optionally profile
+  - nested folders supported
+  - all matching files returned
+- build the spring project (the config server itself is a spring boot app)
+  - generate spring scaffolding
+  - see POM dependency on spring-cloud-config-server ad spring-boot-started-actuator
+  - add $EnableConfigServer annotation to class
+  - create app properties (or YAML) with server port, app name, and profile
+- secure the configurations